Clem's Baseball home

 BEEN THERE (TOO LATE): Before a Braves game at Turner Field in 2001, I walked over to the parking lot where this stadium once stood.

 One peculiarity of this stadium was that there was virtually no overhang between the upper and lower decks.
-Presumably, this saved on construction costs.fOlump An Indian teepee and "Chief Noc-A-Homa" (groan) occupied a part of this vacant space in left field beginning in 1967, and in 1978 the teepee was moved to a higher, more prominent position in the bleachers.
+Presumably, this saved on construction costs.
+An Indian teepee and "Chief Noc-A-Homa" (groan) occupied a part of this vacant space in left field beginning in 1967, and in 1978 the teepee was moved to a higher, more prominent position in the bleachers.
 Even though the power alleys were rather deep (except for 1969-1972), this stadium had a reputation for being friendly to batters, partly because it was the highest altitude major league baseball stadium (over 1,000 feet) until the Colorado Rockies began playing in Mile High Stadium in 1993.
 While the rest of the nation was "wallowing" in the Watergate scandal, Hank Aaron made this otherwise-forgetable stadium immortal on April 8, 1974 when he hit his 715th career home run, thereby surpassing Babe Ruth.

 CINEMA: Several scenes from the motion picture The Slugger's Wife (1985), starring Michael O'Keefe and Rebecca De Mornay, were filmed here.

 Under the ownership of ultra-ambitious cable television tycoon Ted Turner, the Braves gained the advantages of nationwide publicity and, in consequence, an ample payroll funded by advertising revenues.
-While Turner was married to Jane Fonda, the team attracted even more glamour and hype -- plus controversy over the "tomahawk chop" which the politically-correct Ms. Fonda grimly followed.
+While Turner was married to Jane Fonda, the team attracted even more glamour and hype -- plus controversy over the "tomahawk chop" in which the politically-correct Ms. Fonda grimly acquiesced.

-The Braves' schedule was seriously disrupted by the 1996 Centennial Olympic Games in Atlanta, played next door in what was to become Turner Field.
+The Braves' schedule was seriously disrupted by the 1996 Centennial Olympic Games in Atlanta, much of which took place next door in what was to become Turner Field.
 As workers began converting Olympic Stadium into a baseball facility that fall, the Braves made it to the World Series once again, as did the Yankees for the first time since 1981.
 It was a strange affair in which the first five games were won by the visiting team, including the last three games ever played in Atlanta-Fulton County Stadium.
 (The Yankees won the deciding Game 6 back home in the Bronx.)
 The former home of the Braves was demolished on August 2, 1997, and a parking lot now occupies that site.
-The diamond and foul lines are marked in brick, and bronze plaques indicate where the bases once were.
+The diamond and foul lines are marked in brick (see photo below), and bronze plaques indicate where the bases once were.
 In addition, the former outfield fence has been recreated as a monument to the glory days of "Hammerin' Hank" Aaron.
 There is a monument marked "715" that shows where his record-breaking home run landed, in front of a blue fence marking the perimeter of the old stadium.

 SOURCES: Lowry (2006), Pastier (2007), Gershman (1993); Furman Bisher, Miracle in Atlanta: The Atlanta Braves Story (1966), www.baseball-fever.com www.sover.net/~hardybob/pictures.htm